bookofproofs/bookofproofs.github.io/_sources/history/20th-century/kemeny.md

 5. Created the “Kemeny Constant”, a mathematical value used in the evaluation of algorithmic efficiencies.
 6. Received the U.S. Presidential Medal of Freedom in honor of his accomplishments.

-Born 31 May1926, Budapest, Hungary.
+Born 31 May 1926, Budapest, Hungary.
 Died 26 December 1992, Etna, New Hampshire, USA.

 View full biography at [MacTutor](https://mathshistory.st-andrews.ac.uk/Biographies/Kemeny/)